Amphibian & Reptile Conservation

 In North Carolina, they are predominantly found in coastal areas and their associated wetlands.

-American alligators are primarily active during warm months and are known for their thermoregulatory behaviors.
-They bask in the sun to warm up and regulate their body temperature.
-Alligators are opportunistic predators and feed on a variety of prey, including fish, turtles, birds, mammals, and occasionally smaller alligators.
-They are also known to scavenge on carrion.
+These reptiles are primarily active during warm months and are known for their thermoregulatory behaviors—they bask in the sun to warm up and regulate their body temperature.

 Alligators play a crucial role in maintaining healthy ecosystems.
-They create and modify wetland habitats through their burrowing activities, which can benefit other species.
+They create and modify wetland habitats through their burrowing activities, which benefits other species.
 Alligator ponds serve as important water sources during dry periods and provide shelter for various aquatic organisms.
 Alligators also help control populations of prey species, contributing to the balance of the ecosystem.

 Efts are carnivorous and feed on a variety of small invertebrates, including insects, spiders, snails, and worms.
 They have a voracious appetite and actively hunt for prey using their keen sense of smell and sight.